 Currently, encoder runtime is not asserted to be a problem, either.
 The maximum duration of a full set is asserted to run for 10 days.

-One expert expressed opinion that the memory consumption of the software might be a problem on some computing platforms.
+One expert expressed the opinion that the memory consumption of the software might be a problem on some computing platforms.
 However, it is reported that the current base software does not consume more than 10 GB for class A.

 Decision: Adopt bilateral filter (JVET-V0094) and intra template matching (JVET-V0130), the latter for screen content, into the next version of “EE base software”/ECM.
 EE2 related contributions: Enhanced compression beyond VVC capability (8)